Everything You Need to Know About Proof of Delivery

 Physical POD

-A physical POD, on the other hand, is used for larger deliveries where there is a greater chance for error.
+A physical POD, on the other hand, is used for larger deliveries where there is a greater chance of error.
 That's because a pen and paper require someone to manually go through the inventory, which is akin to using a fine-tooth comb.

 It is generally accepted that physical proof of delivery records are more reliable, even if they take longer to send and generate.